-Kristy joined Preti Flaherty’s Business Law Group in 2007.
-Her practice focuses on a wide range of corporate transactional matters, including mergers and acquisitions, financing, contract negotiation and drafting, corporate governance, and commercial real estate matters.
+Kristy serves as the Chair of the Business Law Group.
+Her practice focuses on a wide range of corporate transactional matters, including mergers and acquisitions, financing, contract negotiation and drafting, corporate governance, commercial finance and commercial real estate matters.
 She represents a diverse group of clients, ranging from small locally-owned businesses to national and international corporate clients of all sizes.
 For many business clients, Kristy serves in a general counsel role, coordinating with subject matter specialists within Preti and in other states and countries as client needs require.

 She was born and raised in Bangor and has lived in Maine her entire life.
 She attended Western New England University in Massachusetts and the University of Maine School of Law, where she served as the research editor for the Maine Law Review.
 After starting the practice of law in her home town, Kristy decided to continue her education while working full time and obtained a Master’s Degree in Taxation from Bentley University.

-Kristy is committed to the greater Portland community and has served on the board of Big Brothers Big Sisters of Southern Maine since 2008, and as its Board President from 2013-2015.
-She also serves as Vice President of Maternal Health Alliance of Maine, an organization committed to supporting women facing maternal challenges, including post-partum depression, through awareness, collaboration, education, and communication.
+Kristy is committed to the greater Portland community and served on the board of Big Brothers Big Sisters of Southern Maine from 2008 until 2016, and as its Board President from 2013-2015.
+She currently serves as Vice President of Maternal Health Alliance of Maine, an organization committed to supporting women facing maternal challenges, including post-partum depression, through awareness, collaboration, education, and communication.

 She lives in Scarborough with her husband and three children.